About

 Senior Engineer, Ask Jeeves, Emeryville, CA, 1999 – 2000.

-Skills and research interests
+Skills and Research Interests

-Publications
+Selected Publications

 Blackwell, A., Bates, E., & Fisher, D. (1996).
 The time course of grammaticality judgment.
 Language and Cognitive Processes, 11(4), 337–406.